Machete-wielding man kills one, wounds another in downtown Los Angeles, police say

 Click here for updates on this story

-LOS ANGELES, California (KCBS) — One person was killed and another was wounded after they were allegedly attacked by a man armed with a machete in downtown Los Angeles early Sunday morning.
+LOS ANGELES, California (KCAL, KCBS) — One person was killed and another was wounded after they were allegedly attacked by a man armed with a machete in downtown Los Angeles early Sunday morning.

 The first attack happened just after midnight in the 1100 block of S. Grand Avenue near 11th Street, Los Angeles police said.